BabaYaga5d/Automatic-quick-coupling/README.md

 ![Cylinder Design](https://github.com/BabaYaga5d/Automatic-quick-coupling/blob/main/Images/cylinder.png)

 The first and third steps are designed to fit into a 17 mm bearing.
 The fourth step is used to couple the assembly to a motor.
-Slots are provided on both sides of the cylinder to allow the hooks to enter the bore.
+Slots are provided on both sides of the cylinder to allow the hooks to enter the bore and engage into the hole.